 Castle Pines is located 20 miles south of Denver and is a relatively new city, nestled in the beautiful landscape of central Colorado.
 It was incorporated in February of 2008 and now boasts a population of over 14,000 citizens.
 Castle Pines maintains a small-town feel while having the amenities of a large city close by, making it an excellent place to settle down and enjoy life.

 Generally, the temperatures in Castle Pines range from 14 degrees in January to the mid-80s in July.
 The lowest temperature on record for the Denver area was -25 degrees F in December of 1990 while the highest recorded temperature was 105 degrees F in June of 2018.
 In climates like this, it’s essential to have an HVAC company you can trust.
-Nytech Heating and Cooling is passionate about your comfort.
+Nytech Heating, Cooling, and Plumbing is passionate about your comfort.

 A Total Care Club member of ours called for a demand plumbing service because their water heater was leaking out of the tank.
 Our plumber arrived and got straight to work assessing the problem.
 They discovered that the leak was coming from the side of the expansion tank body which indicates a failed expansion tank and checked the house pressure and found it at 85 psi which indicates a failed pressure regulator valve.
 Given the age of the water heater and presence of pressure issues, it was advised to consider a water heater and pressure regulator valve replacement for the best return on investment and peace of mind.
 The customer agreed, so we installed an AO Smith 50 Gallon, 40K BTU - Atmospheric Vent Water Heater and re-piped in the existing recirculation pump.
 We also added a new shut-off to the cold water side and two new water flexes for the water heater and installed a drain pan underneath.
 Our customer can enjoy their new water heater with no worries, as it is covered by all of our guarantees.